 The road to homeschooling is different for every family.
 Some parents plan to homeschool from the time they have their first child.
 Some arrive out of necessity, such as a child’s prolonged illness, or missionary families that don’t have access to good schools.
 Still other parents feel supernaturally drawn to it.
 I thought I’d share the story of how our family began homeschooling.

 The term “homeschooling” first entered my mind when our son was about three years old.
 Almost robotically I found myself seeking out information about it.
-I didn’t know anyone that homeschooled.
-I had never heard of it.
-I didn’t know if it was legal.
+I had never heard of it before and I didn’t know anyone that homeschooled.
+I didn’t even know if it was legal.

 Asking For a Sign

 One day it occurred to me that perhaps God had planted this seed in my mind, so I began to pray about it.
 I told Him that if He was leading me to homeschool that I was willing but that my husband was not convinced.
 I then asked Him to give me a sign – that my husband would tell me to homeschool.
 I figured that if my husband were to do a total 180, that would be a clear sign.

 A few years passed and during that time my husband decided that he wanted to make a change.
 He had been the Branch Manager for a major investment firm for about twenty years in one of its largest markets, and he wanted to slow down a little by taking a smaller office.
 As a result, we moved to a small town in the Texas hill country.